Jersey City Parenting Plan Coordination Lawyer

 The purpose of a parent coordinator is to provide aid in monitoring the parenting plan in order to reduce misunderstandings, improve methods of communication, promote collaboration, and find opportunities for compromise when disagreements arise.
 The parent coordinator is not authorized to make modifications to the existing parenting plan, but only to help in implementing and monitoring the existing plan.

-When the Court May Appoint a Parent Coordinator
+Why Does the Court Appoint a Parent Coordinator?

 The New Jersey Supreme Court implemented a pilot program in several counties for the use of parent coordinators.
 Although that program ended in 2012, the court may still appoint a parent coordinator to facilitate the resolution of day to day parenting issues.
 Generally, a coordinator is appointed when there are minor children and a parenting plan has been established, but parents cannot resolve issues on their own.